Monday, January 29, 2024

 Monday, January 22, 2024

-The Enteric Nervous System: An expanded View of the Spleen and Stomach
+The Enteric Nervous System: An Expanded View of the Spleen and Stomach

 The Enteric Nervous System (ENS) is the most extensive and intricate part of the Autonomic Nervous System (ANS), consisting of approximately 400-600 million neurons.
 Present in two primary networks—the myenteric and submucosal plexuses—the human ENS begins its development during the gestational period and experiences its most active growth state peri-natally through the first year of life.
 (Waxenbaum JA, [Updated 2023 Jul 24])